The Pilmuir Estate

 How to Apply

 This funder does not have a public application process.
 Grants are awarded through trustee discretion, likely based on existing relationships and knowledge of Devon's charitable sector.
-Organizations seeking funding must make contact through the administrative email (Tim.Lannin@pkf-francisclark.co.uk) or through trustee connections.
+Organisations seeking funding must make contact through the administrative email (Tim.Lannin@pkf-francisclark.co.uk) or through trustee connections.

 Getting on Their Radar